wsn333/academic-trends/README.md

 	<img width="150" height="150" src="icon.png" alt="logo">
 </p>

-# academic-trends
+# Academic Trends
-Every week, we have seminars on academic frontiers and industry trends.
+Every week, we have seminars on **academic frontiers** and **industry trends**.
 This repository is used to record slides from presentations given by each person.

-## Pull rule
+## Pull Rule
+For ease of document management, please follow the upload rules as below:
-1. Each submission shall upload a file containing all resources involved in the presentation.
-The upload file should be a PDF.
+1. For each submission, you shall upload a file containing all resources in the presentation.
+The uploaded file should be an *encrypted* PDF named with your name.
-2. Please replace your video in PPT with a video URL.
+2. If your presentation contains video displaying, we suggest you put the online video URL in the PDF instead of uploading it.